danielliu2707/danielliu2707/README.md

 I am a Data Science and Econometrics student at Monash University.

-- :telescope: I'm currently working as a Data Science Intern at Newcrest.
+- :telescope: I'm currently a still studying full time.

 - :zap: In my free time, I work on passion projects (in sports) and surf the web.